hcgcloud/pterodactyl-sdk/README.md

 [![Software License][ico-license]](LICENSE.md)

 ## Important
-**As we are upgrading it to support version 0.7.x, and haven't finished the upgrade yet.
-Some features may still not work properly.
-In addition, functions provided by this sdk may change at any time.
+**As we are upgrading it to support version 0.7.x, some APIs are still not integrated, and we can't guarantee that there are no bugs.
+You can see a list that what we completed and planned below.
 Unless you already know the possible consequences, don't use it in production.**

-### Functions upgraded/added/modified and have been tested
+## ToDo List
+The following ticked items are upgraded & tested.

-#### Server
+### Server
 - [x] $pterodactyl->servers();
 - [x] $pterodactyl->server($serverId);
 - [x] $pterodactyl->serverEx($serverExternalId);